Relocation Guide

 Ericeira

-North of Lisbon, Ericeira is a coastal town known for surfing and relaxed daily life.
-It has developed coworking spaces, reliable internet, and a strong sense of community, making it attractive to remote professionals and young families.
+North of Lisbon, Ericeira is a coastal town known for surfing and a slower daily rhythm.
+Coworking spaces, reliable internet, and a visible international community have made it relevant for remote professionals and young families.
 Lisbon is accessible in under an hour.

 Surfer catching waves at one of Ericeira’s famous surf beaches in Portugal